pkurczynski/AdaptiveOptics/ClosedLoopControl/README.md

 Software to control an adaptive system in closed loop.

-To operate an adaptive optics system, control software must receive and interpret signals from a wavefront sensor and use this information to command the deformable mirror to flatten the optical wavefront.
-Our system operated at about 15 Hz, meaning that the optical wavefront was adjusted with this frequency.
+To operate an adaptive optics system, control software receives and interprets signals from a wavefront sensor and uses this information to command the deformable mirror to flatten the optical wavefront.
+Our system updated the optical wavefront many times a second.

-The control software was written in Tcl/Tk, starting from the wavefront sensor control software (an open loop, GUI-based system).
+The control software was written in Tcl/Tk, starting from software provided by the wavefront sensor manufacturer (an open loop, GUI-based system).
 Substantial code was built on this foundation.
 The deformable mirror was commanded by custom D/A conversion boards that were built on a VME electronics standard.
 The control software commanded these VME boards, which delivered voltages to the deformable mirror.
-The hardware and the control algorithm are described in Kurczynski et al. 2005 Applied Optics.
+For more information, see [Kurczynski et al. 2005, Proc.
+SPIE 5719 155](http://dx.doi.org/10.1117/12.593234).